LittleKingsguard/Eternity-Core/SceneLevel/FullText.md

 Any characters that chose to enter into the Scene in Stealth are Undetected (or Unknown, as appropriate) to any non-allied characters who are not Tracking or in Contact with them, and Hidden to any that are.
 Rounds
 The Primary Ability chosen to get the character’s AP/Effort for the round is determined by the player that started the Scene.
-The Supporting Ability is chosen separately for each Character.
+The Secondary Ability is chosen separately for each Character.
 Exerting for more AP or Effort costs PA on the Action track (APA).
 Turn
 On a character’s turn within a scene, they may declare an Action.
 As above with Scenes, they may start additional Actions at any time after for 2 AP each, up to a total of their starting AP.
 Reaction
-Instead of participating in a scene, a Reaction at the Scene scope involves the character opposing or supporting the Action or Reaction triggering it.
+Instead of participating in a scene, a Reaction at the Scene scope involves the character opposing or Assisting the Action or Reaction triggering it.
 Blitz
 If a character has not taken their turn yet and wishes to React to an Action, they will have to pay an additional 1 AP for every two points of Initiative between the current turn and their own.